United States Air Force Symbol: Hap Arnold Wings

 The original Army Air Forces shoulder sleeve insignia, or "Hap Arnold Wings," was approved on February 23, 1942, and was designed by James T. Rawls, an artist on General Henry H. Arnold's staff.
 Rawls was inspired to bend the wings upward after seeing a photo of Winston Churchill giving his famous "V for Victory" sign.
 The insignia was authorized for wear by Army Air Forces (AAF) Regulation 35-11, dated March 21, 1942.

 The patch was initially worn by all personnel of the U.S. Army Air Forces, but in March 1943 it was "limited to those AAF personnel not in overseas commands," and in June 1943 it was limited to "Headquarters AAF and a few other independent commands."
-The ultramarine colored disk represents the sky and air, while the "white star with red disk" had been the identifying symbol of U.S. Army and Navy airplanes since 1921.
-The Hap Arnold Wings remain the "legacy brand of the Air Force," and the insignia is also known as the "Army Air Corps symbol" and "Hap Arnold emblem."
-The design is used today on Air Force uniform buttons, and on the Air Force Chief of Staff seal.
-The U.S. Air Force Symbol is "based on" the Hap Arnold Wings.
+The ultramarine colored disk represents the sky and air, while the "white star with red disk" is the identifying symbol of U.S. Army and Navy airplanes that was introduced in 1921.
+The Hap Arnold Wings remain the "legacy brand of the Air Force," and the insignia is also known as the "Army Air Corps symbol" or "Hap Arnold emblem."
+The design is used today on Air Force uniform buttons and on the Air Force Chief of Staff seal.
+The "familiar WW II 'Hap' Arnold wings" served as the basis for the new Air Force symbol's design.